 For many of the private companies valued quarterly, Lincoln advises on the fair value of at least one senior debt security in the capital structure.
 All valuations conform with GAAP and fair value principles and have been reviewed by fund management, fund boards, limited partners and auditors.

-Additional information can be found in our Methodology discussion (below) and on our website.
+Additional information can be found in our Methodology section at the end of this report and on our web site.